 "Stage" of patient's first ICD-10-CM diagnosis code for lower-extremity PAD Proportion of patients (%) Median time from first PAD diagnosis until diagnosis of PAD with ulceration (days)

 PAD with ulceration 64

 PAD with rest pain 5 103

 PAD with intermittent claudication 17 195

 PAD, unspecified stage 14

-Total 100 -
+Total 100

 Data were sourced from the Optum Labs Data Warehouse, a longitudinal, real-world data asset with deidentified administrative claims and EHR data.
 Among 31,572 patients who ultimately had a diagnosis of lower-extremity PAD with ulceration.
-Data from the Optum Labs Data Warehouse for 31,572 patients who had an ICD-10-CM diagnosis code for lower-extremity PAD with ulceration (on their EHR problem list or on a claim for a clinical encounter) illustrates the delay in diagnosis code for lower-extremity PAD was associated with each "stage" of the disease.
-Sixty-four percent had no diagnosis of lower-extremity PAD before the diagnosis was associated with an earlier stage (rest pain or intermittent claudication), the median time from that initial diagnosis to the diagnosis indicating ulceration was strikingly short.
+Data from the Optum Labs Data Warehouse for 31,572 patients who had an ICD-10-CM diagnosis code for lower-extremity PAD with ulceration (on their EHR problem list or on a claim for a clinical encounter) illustrates the delay in diagnosis of PAD.
+This table displays the proportion whose first diagnosis code for lower-extremity PAD was associated with each "stage" of the disease.
+Sixty-four percent had no diagnosis of lower-extremity PAD before the diagnosis associated with ulceration.
+For those whose initial PAD diagnosis was associated with an earlier stage (rest pain or intermittent claudication), the median time from that initial diagnosis to the diagnosis indicating ulceration was strikingly short.